czirjakkethz/provis/docs/source/req.rst

 Alterantively: http://openbabel.org/wiki/Main_Page

+OpenBabel is needed to create the *mol.2* files.
+These files store the bond information.

 PDB2PQR and APBS
 ^^^^^^^^^^^^^^^^^^^^^

+Download from: https://www.poissonboltzmann.org/

 These binaries are required for the surface feature plotting.
 The binaries create the

-Download from: https://www.poissonboltzmann.org/

 MSMS
 ^^^^^^^^^^^^^^^^^^^^^^

  MSMS is optional.
-It is used to compute the surface, but a native method for the surface computation also exists in provis.
+It is used to compute the surface, but a native method for the surface computation also exists in provis (although it is slower and chemically less accurate).

  Download MSMS form:
  https://ccsb.scripps.edu/mgltools/downloads/